HOUSEOF1000CORPSES/HOUSEOF1000CORPSES/README.md

   - i use they / them, but i sometimes use all pronouns Im a chapstick lesbian, and im intersex
 - i seen THE rob zombie live on **9/14/2026**
+- im autistic, and i have bpd, + some other stuff.
+Im quite aggressive normally
+- i yumeship with Baby firefly, and nikki freeman.
+Doubles dni, ok?
+- i usually sit alone, so c+h always, no matter what.
+Even if i have dni in my name, or with friends.
+Be not afraid

 </div>